Powerlearnproject/se-assignment-day-2-git-and-github-galaxymarque/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=18411520&assignment_repo_type=AssignmentRepo)
 # se-day-2-git-and-github

-(1) Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
+(quiz 1) Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?

      concepts of version control are :
     (i)Repository: A central location where all versions of a project's files are stored.